Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help: Methods

-The framework of the proposed dual-pathway model is depicted in Fig. \ref{framework_dual}, which comprises two complementary pathways.
+\textbf{Dual-pathway Model} The framework of the proposed dual-pathway model is depicted in Fig. \ref{framework_dual}, which comprises two complementary pathways.
 The first pathway (orange arrow) retains the simplicity and effectiveness of linear models (LM), using the flattened upper triangular part of the functional brain network matrix as its feature.
 Formally, for a given sample, let $\mathbf{B} \in \mathbb{R}^{n \times t}$ represent the BOLD time series data, where $n$ is the number of ROIs, and $t$ is the number of time points.
 The functional brain network is then represented by the Pearson correlation matrix $\mathbf{A} \in \mathbb{R}^{n \times n}$, where each element $\mathbf{A}_{ij}$ is the Pearson correlation coefficient between the time series of ROI $i$ and ROI $j$.
 The feature vector $\mathbf{u} \in \mathbb{R}^{\frac{n(n-1)}{2}}$ is obtained by flattening the upper triangular part of $\mathbf{A}$, which serves as the feature to the LM pathway.
 This feature construction approach is consistent with the settings in classical ML-based brain connectome analysis studies \cite{pos_neg3, pos_neg2, finn2015functional, shen2017using, cui2018effect, PERVAIZ2020116604}, which enables the model to capture global patterns from the whole connectivity matrices.

-The second pathway (blue arrows) captures the graph structure information within the brain connectome.
-It utilizes the functional brain network as the graph, with node features derived from the BOLD time series embeddings.
-To obtain these embeddings, the BOLD time series data $\mathbf{B}$ is fed into a 1D-CNN encoder, resulting in node features $\mathbf{X} \in \mathbb{R}^{n \times d}$, where $d$ is the dimension of the time-series embeddings.
+The second pathway (blue arrows) captures the structure information within brain connectome.
+It utilizes the functional brain network as the graph, \modify{with node features derived from the BOLD time series embeddings.
+This choice of node feature is motivated by our finding that connection profiles, which already encode global relationships among nodes, are highly redundant and thus prone to over-smoothing during message aggregation.
+In contrast, BOLD time-series embeddings preserve localized and complementary temporal dynamics of each ROI, enabling more effective information propagation across the graph.
+The localized information contained in the BOLD time-series embeddings also complement the global information modeled in the Linear Modeling (LM) pathway.} To obtain these embeddings, the BOLD time series data $\mathbf{B}$ is fed into a 1D-CNN encoder, resulting in node features $\mathbf{X} \in \mathbb{R}^{n \times d}$, where $d$ is the dimension of the time-series embeddings. \modify{We choose 1D-CNNs because they are computationally lightweight, less prone to overfitting given the typically limited sample sizes in neuroimaging datasets, and have been widely used in prior studies for modeling fMRI BOLD signals \cite {zhao2025advances}.}

 The input graph $\hat{\mathbf{A}}$ for the GAT pathway is derived from the Pearson correlation matrix $\mathbf{A}$ by retaining only the positive correlations:

 Following previous works \cite{braingnn, neurograph}, the negative connections are excluded for graph model.
 This step emphasizes the functional connectivity between ROIs that exhibit co-activation or co-deactivation, reflecting homophily, where the behavior patterns of connected ROIs are similar.
 This homophily aligns with the core assumptions of commonly used GDLs \cite{homophily}.
 In contrast, negative correlations between ROIs, which indicate heterophily or dissimilar behavior patterns, do not fit these assumptions.